Generalization and Robustness of the Tilted Empirical Risk: Preliminaries

 As the distribution $\mu$ is unknown, in classical statistical learning, the (true) population risk for $h\in\mathcal{H}$ is estimated by the (linear) {\it empirical risk}

 The {\it generalization error} for the linear empirical risk is given by

-this is the difference between the true risk and the linear empirical risk.
-The {\it TER}, as a non-linear empirical risk \citep{li2020tilted} and estimator of population risk, is defined by
+This is the difference between the true risk and the linear empirical risk.
+The {\it TER}, as a non-linear empirical risk with tilt $\gamma$ \citep{li2020tilted}, a.k.a. log-sum-exponential, estimates the population risk by

-The TER is an increasing function in $\gamma$~\citep[Theorem~1]{li2023tilted}, and as $\gamma\rightarrow 0$, the TER converges to the linear empirical risk in \eqref{eq: RERM}. {\blue Inspired by \citep{li2020tilted}, the primary objective is to optimize the population risk; the TERM is utilized in order to help the learning dynamics.
-Therefore, we decompose the population risk as follows:
+The TER is an increasing function in the tilt parameter $\gamma$~\citep[Theorem~1]{li2023tilted}, and as $\gamma\rightarrow 0$, the TER converges to the linear empirical risk in \eqref{eq: RERM}.
+In this work, we focus on negative tilt $\gamma<0$.
+Inspired by \citet{li2020tilted}, the primary objective is to optimize the population risk; the TERM is used in order to help the learning dynamics.
+For our analysis, we decompose the population risk as follows:

-where we define the \textit{tilted generalization error} as}
+where we define the \textit{tilted generalization error} as

 In learning theory, for uniform approaches, most works focus on bounding the linear generalization error $\mathrm{gen}(h,S)$ from \eqref{eq:generror1} such that under the distribution of the dataset $S$, with probability at least $(1-\delta)$, it holds that for all $h\in\mathcal{H}$,